jlecomte-IED/actions/README.md

 # actions

-Inextenso Digital collection of useful utilities for interacting with GitHub Actions.
+Fulll collection of useful utilities for interacting with GitHub Actions.

-[github-workflow:](https://github.com/inextensodigital/actions/tree/master/github-workflow) Manage Github Action workflows and actions by cli.
+[github-workflow:](https://github.com/fulll/actions/tree/master/github-workflow) Manage Github Action workflows and actions by cli.
 Allows you to script edition.

 ## Implement it in your project
  - Import .github/prod-deploy.workflow in your `.github/main.workflow`